SDWebImage/SDWebImage/README.md

 ### Installation with Carthage (iOS 8+)

-[Carthage](https://github.com/Carthage/Carthage) is a lightweight dependency manager for Swift and Objective-C. It leverages CocoaTouch modules and ins less invasive than CocoaPods.
+[Carthage](https://github.com/Carthage/Carthage) is a lightweight dependency manager for Swift and Objective-C. It leverages CocoaTouch modules and is less invasive than CocoaPods.

 To install with carthage, follow the instruction on [Carthage](https://github.com/Carthage/Carthage)